Last Modified: 08 Jul 2013

 Days 12-13 Bangkok

-We'll have some free time in the morning before we transfer to the airport in Koh Samui, where we'll catch an early afternoon flight back to Bangkok.
+This morning we’ll catch the ferry back to Krabi from where we'll be transferred to the airport for a short flight back to Bangkok.
 Here, we can decide to have your 'last supper' with the group, do some last minute bargin hunting (and bartering!) and reflect on some wonderful memories.

 Nouvo City Hotel (1 nt)